CprimeLearningLabs/terraform-azure-intro/labs/lab-2.2-CLI_Commands/lab2.2-terraform_commands.md

 ```
 terraform apply
 ```
-*You will be asked to confirm the apply command*
+*You will be asked to confirm the apply command.
+Type 'yes'.*

 You should see following: